deckerweb/toolbar-extras-givewp/README.md

 ### Will this Plugin slow down my site?
 Absolutely not.
-The plugin will only do its stuff for logged-in Administrator, and optionally a few things for other Give-specific users who have certain permissions.
+The plugin will only do its stuff for logged-in Administrator, and optionally a few things for other Give-specific user roles who have certain permissions.
 The regular visitors will not see, or "feel" this plugin!
 Even a registered "Donor" basic user account won't see or "feel" this plugin at all -- it won't even load in these scenarios.